 It is highly regarded for its dedicated butler service, offering attentive, seamless hospitality and allowing guests to enjoy an exceptional stay in a fully private setting.

-Enjoy hot springs even with tattoos—ryokans with private open-air baths or in-room hot springs
+Tattoo-friendly hot springs at ryokans with private open-air baths or in-room baths

 Tsuruga Higashiyama Sohonzan offers an intimate and luxurious escape for just one group per day.
 It is highly regarded for its dedicated butler service, offering attentive, seamless hospitality and allowing guests to enjoy an exceptional stay in a fully private setting.